Radda in Chianti · Tuscany

 Radda in Chianti · Since the 17th Century

-Just three minutes from the medieval piazza of Radda in Chianti - the historic capital of the Chianti League since 1250 - Le Rondini sits where it has sat for four and a half centuries: quietly, magnificently, watching the sun set over the same hills that once divided empires.
+Five-minute walk from the medieval piazza of Radda in Chianti, the historic capital of the Chianti League since 1250, Le Rondini has stood on this ridge for four centuries.

 The Origin